Alexyo21/Polari3DS/README.md

     rosalina emulate also home button you can come the home menu without pressing it...
-    Added permanent brightness calibration by Nutez -> From here Changed colors on config menu because why not Continue running after a errdisp error happens (you can press the instant reboot combo to reboot if nothing works) also extra_config menu (led always turn off (little broken for now) and new3ds title configurator so you can chose which game
+    Added permanent brightness calibration by Nutez -> From here Changed colors on config menu because why not Continue running after a errdisp error happens (you can press the instant reboot combo to reboot if nothing works and new3ds title configurator so you can chose which game changed risalina combo defsult is L+Up (Dpad)

 -Also added streaming in it juts cause why not, thanks to Byebyesky.